scraggo/subnotes/app/tests/log.md

 - couldn't get 'Copied!' to rotate...

 todo:
+- filter SHOULD display a full project with data on filter.
+Bah!
 - allow more flexible formatting of filtered tag output - set in 'view' rather than 'model'

 [X] update UI to include filtering (make sure 'enter' works)